 Most paddles offer good power but lack ball control.

 The Rally Graphite Pickleball Paddle has a textured graphite face that provides enhanced ball control, placement and spin.
 The wide paddle face minimizes edge guard hits and provides a bigger sweet spot, while the ergonomic cushioned grip shape fits most hands comfortably.

 The WINN grip is extremely tacky to the touch, giving excellent feedback.
 The edge guard is low profile, so it seems to lessen the chance for an edge hit and the textured surface allows for adding spin to shots, and ball control seems excellent.
 The paddle’s wide size provides plenty of power, with good touch/control.

 The Rally Graphite Pickleball Paddle is great for all-around performance and pickleball players of all levels.
-The durable honeycomb composite polymer core is powerful and smooth while the textured graphite carbon face provides enhanced ball control, placement and spin.
+The durable honeycomb composite polypropylene core is powerful and smooth while the textured graphite carbon face provides enhanced ball control, placement and spin.

 The larger size XL head reduces edge hits, while the wide paddle face minimizes it even on off-center shots.
 The weight range of 7.7 – 8.0 ounces is great for all-around performance, and the ball control feels excellent with a rubber cushioned grip that fits most hands comfortably while minimizing slipping.

-Pickleball players who want a balance of power and control in their paddles should choose the Rally Graphite Pickleball Paddle.
+Pickleball players who want a balance of power and greater control in their paddles should choose the Rally Graphite Pickleball Paddle.

 - Durable honeycomb composite polymer core for power and smoothness

 - Xl head size for a wide paddle face that minimizes edge guard hits and provides a bigger sweet spot